-The Steering Committee is chaired by Professor Sam Ahmedzai, Emeritus Professor of Palliative Medicine at the University of Sheffield.
+The Executive Committee is chaired by Professor Sam Ahmedzai, Emeritus Professor of Palliative Medicine at the University of Sheffield.
 Dr Steve Wootton – Associate Professor of Nutrition, University of Southampton, is the Deputy Chair.

 Members of the Steering Committee are:

 Dr Kate Allen – Executive Director, Science & Public Affairs, WCRF

 Professor Annie Anderson – Professor of Public Health Nutrition, University of Dundee

 Professor Alan Jackson – Emeritus Professor of Human Nutrition, University of Southampton